ViniciusCrisol/blog-nextJs/README.md

 # :closed_book: License

 Released in 2020.
-This project is under the MIT license
+This project is under the [MIT license](https://github.com/ViniciusCrisol/blog-nextJs/blob/master/LICENSE).

 ---